pschaeflein/BlogArticles/Intro to JSON/article.md

 # Introduction to JSON

 It seems like JSON is everywhere these days.
-Microsoft Teams app manifests, SharePoint list formats, and Adaptive Cards are all written in JSON.
+Adaptive cards, Microsoft Teams app manifests, and SharePoint site scripts and list formats are all written in JSON.
 And JSON is the standard for [REST APIs](#) like Microsoft Graph; you pretty much can't make a call without it.
-Power Apps, Power Automate, and Power BI can all handle JSON too.
-It really is everywhere, except, it seems in older products which were written when XML was king.
+Power Apps, Power Automate, and Power BI can all handle JSON too; even Excel can import and export JSON.
+It really is everywhere except, it seems, in older products which were written when XML was king.

-JSON and XML do pretty much the same thing: they give you a way to translate objects in a computer into text strings and back again.
+JSON and XML do pretty much the same thing: they give you a way to translate data structures in a computer into text strings and back again.
 In the case of JSON, the "objects" can be any kind of structured data that can be expressed as name/value pairs, including complex values that themselves are made of name/value pairs.

 > Geek note: Translating JSON text to an object is generally called "parsing", and translating an object into JSON text is "serializing".